Adventist University, Health Sciences

 You either need an unrestricted Florida RN license or be eligible for Florida RN licensure.

 One year intensive critical care nursing experience is required.
+Experience must have been within the last 3 years.
 Most applicants have at least 2-3 years of critical care experience.
-The Adventist University of Health Sciences prefers applicants that have experience in hemodynamic monitoring (CVP, arterial lines, PAP, continuous ECG), management of patients with ventilators, and vasopressors.

 Minimum GRE scores: